rupendrab/polars_exploration/README.md

 For formats such as Parquet, this can significantly reduce both memory usage and execution time because Polars can often read only the columns and row groups needed for the final result.

-With that, let's explore the data using Polars DataFrames.
+With that background in place, we can now explore the data with Polars DataFrames.

 Start a Jupyter notebook by running `jupyter lab`, then create a new notebook in the `notebooks/` directory.
 The relative paths below assume the notebook is running from there.